vmware/vic/tests/manual-test-cases/Group19-VIC-Product/19-8-VIC-Upgrade.md

 # Environment:
 * This test requires that a vCenter server is running and available.
 * Existing vSphere Integrated Containers 1.1.x appliance that has deployed by using the official OVA installer.
+* Deploy a variety of containers through command line and admiral

 # Test Steps:
 1. Deploy new 1.2 OVA of the vSphere Integrated Containers appliance to a location in which it can access the VMDK files of the previous appliance.